pubnub/pubnub-mcp-server/resources/sdk_docs/kotlin_message-actions.md

 ```

 ### Returns
-List of PNGetMessageActionsResult? with:
+List of PNGetMessageActionsResult? objects:
 - type (String): Message action type.
 - value (String): Message action value.
-- uuid (String): Publisher UUID of the message action.
+- uuid (String): Publisher of the message action.
-- actionTimetoken (String): Timetoken when the action was created.
+- actionTimetoken (String): Timestamp when the message action was created.
-- messageTimetoken (Long): Timetoken of the message the action belongs to.
+- messageTimetoken (Long): Timestamp when the target message was created.
 - page (PNBoundedPage): If present, more data is available.
-Pass it to another getMessageActions call to fetch remaining data.
+Pass it to another getMessageActions call to retrieve remaining data.

 ### Other examples